AlakaSutar02/NAMASTE-REACT/Notes/Episode 02 Igniting our app.md

-# 🔥 Igniting Our App Theory
+# 🔥 Igniting Our App

 ---